azurecitadel/azurecitadel.github.io/workshops/arm/theoryTemplates.md

 #### CLI 2.0

 The Bash compliant CLI 2.0 (or 'az') is also very commonly used for deployments.
-Here is an example submission matching the PowerShell one above:
+It is written in Python and is open sourced.
+Here is an example CLI submission matching the PowerShell one above:

 ```bash
 rg=myResourceGroup